-No. of Members Committee Executive Director (ED) Non- executive Director (NED) Independe nt Director (ID) Committee Charter Functions Key Responsibilities Power Audit 0 to 2 members is ld be an inc With an existing Committee Charter Oversight responsibiliti es for the financial reporting process, internal control, risk management, internal audit, external audit, management and legal, tax and regulatory compliance Financial reporting, risk management, internal control, internal audit, external audit Authority to conduct or order the investigation into any matter within the scope of its responsibilit ies.
-Nomination 0 to 2 Total no. of 0 to 2 members is ald be an income No existing Committee charter Review, evaluation, pre-screening and shortlisting of all candidates nominated to become a member of the Board of Directors Nomination and preparation of Final List of Candidates for election to the Board of Directors Authority to inquire into the qualification s and disqualificati ons of the nominees Remuneration 0 to 2 0 to 2 1 No existing Committee charter Establishmen t of a formal and transparent procedure for developing a policy on executive remuneration and for fixing Development of policies on remuneration of officers and directors Authority to review existing Human Resources Developmen t or Employee Handbook to strengthen of directors is ald be an ind director. remuneration packages of corporate officers and directors; oversight over provision on conflict of interest, salaries and benefits policies, etc.
+No o. of Member rs Committee Executive Director (ED) Non- executive Director (NED) Independ ent Director (ID) Committ ee Charter Functions Key Responsibilities Power Audit of whon 0 to 2 of members n should ent director. be an With an existing Committ ee Charter Oversight responsibiliti es for the financial reporting process, internal control, risk management, internal audit, external audit, management and legal, tax and regulatory compliance Financial reporting, risk management, internal control, internal audit, external audit Authority to conduct or order the investigati on into any matter within the scope of its responsibi lities.
+Nomination of whon 0 to 2 of members n should ent director. is 3 one be an No existing Committ ee charter Review, evaluation, pre-screening and shortlisting of all candidates nominated to become a member of the Board of Directors Nomination and preparation of Final List of Candidates for election to the Board of Directors Authority to inquire into the qualificati ons and disqualific ations of the nominees